 Yujin had performed in many different venues in US, Canada, Poland, Austria, Italy, Japan and Germany, including in the legendary Berliner Philharmoniker Concert Hall.

-Yujin currently studies violin with Mr. Li Lin at the Juilliard School.
-His distinguished teachers include Professor Naoko Tanaka at the Juilliard School.
+Yujin studied violin with Mr. Li Lin at the Juilliard School.
+His teachers include Professor Naoko Tanaka at the Juilliard School.
 He also studied Computer Science at Columbia University as a Columbia / Juilliard Exchange Program Student.